-Objectives / Topics Covered Introduction to conditionals in programming Using if/then blocks to control program flow Creating programs with conditional logic to change effects Lessons Introduction to Conditionals • Explain and demonstrate conditionals in Scratch by creating a program using if/then blocks.
-Conditionals: Color Sense • Program a sprite to respond to specific colors using conditionals.
-Conditionals: Changing Effects • Create a program that alters a sprite's effects (e.g., color or size) based on conditions.
+Objectives / Topics Covered Use conditionals in programmingUsing if/then blocks Lessons Introduction to Conditionals Explain and demonstrate conditionals in Scratch by creating a program using if/then blocks.
+Conditionals: Color Sense Program a sprite to respond to specific colors using conditionals.
+Conditionals: Changing Effects Create a program that alters a sprite's effects (e.g., color or size) based on conditions.